 Section 1.20 Photos

 The listing Participant or Subscriber shall load at least one digital image of each property (single family detached, attached, manufactured, vacant land, or residential income homes for sale or exchange) listed in the MLS within seven (7) days of the list date except where seller(s) expressly direct that photographs of their property not appear in MLS compilations.
 Digital images submitted to MLS shall only contain photos pertinent to the listed property, floor plans of the listed property, renderings of the listed property, or plat maps.
 If the listed property has a dwelling, at least one image must be of the front of the dwelling.
 If the listed property is vacant land at least one image must be of the street view of the lot.
 The required image for Vacant Land can also be a satellite image or birds eye view of the lot if the land is not accessible by roadway.
-Digital images should not contain contact information such as names, phone numbers, email addresses or web site addresses, including use of embedded, overlaid, or digitally stamped information, except for the listing Participant’s yard sign provided that such yard sign may only be incidental to and a small portion of the digital image, and any contact information is not readable).
+Digital images shall not contain contact information such as names, phone numbers, email addresses or web site addresses, including use of embedded, overlaid, or digitally stamped information, except for the listing Participant’s yard sign provided that such yard sign may only be incidental to and a small portion of the digital image, and any contact information is not readable).
 Any photo submitted to The Service is subject to rejection based on the above criteria.

+Section 1.21 Minimum Photos

+For all residential resale listings, requirement of a minimum of one photo of the living room, kitchen, bathrooms based on number, exterior front and backyard.
+Exception if property is tenant occupied, substandard, or at the seller request per listing agreement.

-Section 1.21 Days on Market Manipulation
+Section 1.22 Days on Market Manipulation

 If a listing is entered with the same office MLS ID within 30 days then the new listing agreement must be provided to SWMLS Staff to verify that it is truly a new listing and not attempting to manipulate data.

+Section 1.23 Property Addresses

+At the time of filing a listing, participants and subscribers must include a property address available to other participants and subscribers, and if an address doesn’t exist a parcel identification number can be used.
+Where an address or parcel identification number are unavailable, the information filed with the MLS must include a legal description of the property sufficient to describe its location.

 Section 2: Selling Procedures